 VPN Speed and Performance: Pretty darn good!

-As discussed elsewhere, testing on Buffered VPN is per region/country and not per server.
+As discussed below, testing on Buffered VPN is per region/country and not per server.
 So we don’t know if all our tests are on the same server each time.
 That being said, Buffered VPN still provided consistent results.

 Testing gave us a 20%-30% drop in network speeds, with the biggest drop in Hong Kong, while the results from North America were the best.